 Return to Kinesiology and Physical Education.

-The degree of Bachelor of Science with a major in Kinesiology and Physical Education requires successful completion of a minimum of 128 hours, including (1) the UCA Core: complete 38 hours to meet lower-division UCA Core requirements and complete upper-division UCA Core requirements using major, minor, or elective courses (see the UCA Core requirements); (2) the degree component; and (3) an 18-hour required minor in family and consumer science (see below).
+The degree of Bachelor of Science with a major in Kinesiology and Physical Education requires successful completion of a minimum of 120 hours, including (1) the UCA Core: complete 38 hours to meet lower-division UCA Core requirements and complete upper-division UCA Core requirements using major, minor, or elective courses (see the UCA Core requirements); (2) the degree component (64 hours); and (3) an 18-hour required minor in family and consumer science (see below).
 The minor is under the direction of the student's minor advisor.
 General education courses do not count toward the required hours for the major.
-A grade of C or better is required in all kinesiology courses.
+A grade of C or better is required in all Kinesiology courses.

 [1.1] Major in Kinesiology